moonslide-app/moonslide/README.md

 ```

 ### Entry Script (`entry`)
 The specified entry script **must** initialize Reveal.js.
 Otherwise the presentations using your template will not be displayed.
-This means there has to be at least the call `Reveal.initialize()` inside your enetry script.
-Here is an example entry script:
+This means there has to be at least the call `Reveal.initialize()` inside your entry script.

 ```js
 Reveal.initialize({